rockslopeworking/Rockmass-discontinuity/README.md

       Section 7: Show the classification results with one color per discontinuity set.
           Click on "run section" in the 'editor', and wait for the calculation to complete.

-      Section 8: DBSCAN is used to segment discontinuity set to obtain individual discontinuities.
+      Section 8: HDBSCAN is used to segment discontinuity set to obtain individual discontinuities.
-          Click on "run section" in the 'editor', and input two parameters:eps and minCluster according to the content displayed in the 'Command Window'.
-Then, wait for the calculation to complete.
+          First run 'section 8.1' in matlab
+          Secend run 'section 8.2' in python
+          The hdbscan program for segment discontinuity set runs in python.
+See hdbscan.py for the code When executing hdbscan in python, import the result with the section 8.3 command
+          Finally run 'section 8.3' in matlab
       Section 9: Calculate the orientation
           Click on "run section" in the 'editor', and wait for the calculation to complete.
 ## Contact